Sign in

 When to Remove Concrete Forms

-The removal of concrete forms is known as &#;striking-off&#; or &#;stripping off&#; the forms.
+Removing concrete forms is known as 'striking-off' or 'stripping off' the forms.

-According to the American Concrete Institute (ACI 308), the drying times for each type of concrete are as follows:
+According to the American Concrete Institute (ACI 308), average drying times for various types of concrete are as follows:

 • ASTM C 150 Type I cement: 7 days